jetbeep/android-sdk/README.md

 #### Jetbeep registration types

-**REGISTERED** - gives ability to get personalized offers, notifications and access to loyalty cards.
+`JetBeepRegistrationType.REGISTERED` - gives ability to get personalized offers, notifications and access to loyalty cards.
 Additionally need to send authToken for identifying the user.
 ```kotlin
     JetBeepSDK.authToken = "123a45b6-123a-4b56-789c-0e22345b6cd7" // example of authToken
 ```
-**NONE** - you can access to common offers and notifications only, but no access to personalized items.
+`JetBeepRegistrationType.ANONYMOUS` - you can access to common offers and notifications only, but no access to personalized items.
 Also, you need to handle a callback for loyalty cards by yourself.

 Instance of barcode handler protocol, it will be used when you will provide barcodes